 14. Try the best smoked fish on the North Shore in Russ Kendall’s Smokehouse

-A cool neon sign welcomes you inside the Kendall Fish House, where four generations of the Kendall family have prepared local trout and Alaskan salmon.
+A cool neon sign welcomes you inside Russ Kendall’s Smokehouse, where four generations of the Kendall family have prepared local trout and Alaskan salmon.
 Buy yourself a traditional newspaper-wrapped brown sugar–cured slab!
-If you’re looking for delicious food to try in Minnesota, look no further!
+If you’re looking for delicious food in Minnesota, look no further!

 15. Explore Minnesota’s oldest state park

-Itasca State Park is Minnesota’s oldest state park, having been established in 1891.
+Itasca State Park is Minnesota’s oldest state park, established in 1891.
 The Mississippi River begins its 2,552-mile trek to the Gulf of Mexico in this 32,000-acre natural refuge.

 - Best Things to Do in Owatonna, Minnesota